 I’m still laughing about how accurate that is.
 Sander had never been to anything like a Renaissance Faire.
-I had grown up attending, not every year but I was very familiar with what went down and how intense the whole Faire can be.
+I had grown up attending a few amazing Renaissance Faire, so I wanted Sander to experience it at least once.
 Being in California, we’re all aware of how the heat can dominate the entire day.
-That being said, we slathered Sander in some heavy duty sunblock and hit the road with a long time friend and ex-coworker, Adam (pictured in the header image of this post!) and his plus one.
+We slathered Sander in some heavy duty sunblock and hit the road with my long time friend, and Renaissance Faire attendee Adam.

-We spent more of the day browsing vendors selling only things that could be found at such an event, pewter mugs with wolves on them, jewelry that imitated that similar pieces worn during the time period, incense and gem stones that claimed to ward off evil spirits and silvery dragons that would hang from braided hair.
-Old coins and small plush familiar pets could also be found, as well as costume clothing for those who wanted to dress up.
+We spent more of the day browsing vendors selling only things found at such an event.
+Pewter mugs with wolves on them, jewelry that imitated that similar pieces worn during the time, incense and gemstones that claimed to ward off evil spirits and silvery dragons that can hang from braided hair.
+We also found old coins and small plush familiar pets, as well as costume clothing for those who wanted to dress up.
 See RenFaire is all about participation and patrons always, always dress up.

-Before we left, we made sure to pay our respects for Daniel, who was an ex-coworker and very close friend when we had all worked together in a bookstore.
-Adam and Daniel were closer than I had been with him, but I remember his loving and caring nature, his ability to make anyone to smile, and his heroic deeds during the San Bernadino shooting back in 2015.
-Daniel had been caught up in it and saved the lives of four people before he had been killed.
+We made sure to pay our respects for Daniel.
+He was an ex-coworker and very close friend when we had all worked together in a bookstore.
+Adam and Daniel were close friends even after the bookstore closed.
+I remember his loving and caring nature and his ability to make anyone to smile.
+He was most heroic during the San Bernadino shooting back in 2015.
+He saved the lives of four people before he passed away.
 Daniel had been in the RenFaire since 2001 and everyone has felt his absence since then.
-His name is mounted on a wall with other people who had worked previous years and this year, a bell had been added to his plaque.
+His name was mounted on a wall with other people who had worked previous years.
+This year a bell had been added.
 Adam rang it twice, in Daniel’s name.